starburst1977/phantometimes/README.md

 # Phantome Times

-Thanks for buying my theme.
-It is a theme for news heavy websites, tending more to be useful for professional publishing.
+This a theme for news heavy websites, tending more to be useful for professional publishing.
 It as custom theme for [Ghost](http://github.com/tryghost/ghost/).

+Previously I sold it on CreativeMarket.
+Due to not having enough time anymore to further develop the theme, I open sourced it.
+Anybody feel free to update and customize it.

 To download, visit the [theme page](https://creativemarket.com/Starburst1977/96557-Phantome-Times/).